-The ISL team will consist of 15-20 students from a range of different Faculties, programs, and levels (undergrad and grad).
-To apply, you must be:
+The ISL team will consist of a group of returning International Student Leaders (max.
+12), and a group of new Junior International Student Leaders (max.
+12).
+Students will be selected from a range of different Faculties, programs, and levels (undergrad and grad).
+To apply, you must:

-- A current full-time international student in an undergraduate or graduate degree program
+- Be a current full-time international student in an undergraduate or graduate degree program

-- Motivated to learn, develop new skills, and engage with the campus community
+- Be motivated to learn, develop new skills, and engage with the campus community

-- Interested in international student needs and issues
+- Be interested in international student needs and issues

-- Able to work independently, with minimal supervision
+- Be able to work independently, with minimal supervision

-- Willing to take initiative and propose fresh ideas
+- Be willing to take initiative and propose fresh ideas

 - Have strong communications skills

-- Conscious of the importance of student confidentiality
+- Be conscious of the importance of student confidentiality

-- Able to interact in a professional manner with respect, integrity, and diplomacy
+- Be able to interact in a professional manner with respect, integrity, and diplomacy

-- Willing to share knowledge and experience with peers
+- Be willing to share knowledge and experience with peers

 When does the program start?

-There will be monthly skill-building Leadership Training workshops, and weekly ISLP meetings.
+There will be monthly skill-building Leadership Training workshops, and ISLP meetings every 2nd week.